Prepare Financially for the Unexpected

 When the topic of life insurance comes up during active duty service, it is usually about the SGLI, and the response is typically, “I’m good for insurance.
 I don’t have a family yet, and SGLI will take care of it for me when I do.”
 This creates a tremendous risk of never being able to qualify for a privatized option in the future, should some medical issue come up during service.
 It is in everyone’s financial best interest to qualify for private insurance when they are young and healthy and not wait until they are in their thirties and forties and leaving service with a number of medical issues.
 SGLI ends with active duty, so using it as a safety blanket backfires time and again when transitioning service members are not able to qualify for any other life insurance options and have no choice but to take VGLI.
 This a shocking oversight with a costly outcome.

-In order to qualify for the Survivor Liberty Plan, it is necessary to go through the application and underwriting process.
+In order to qualify for the Private Pension System, it is necessary to go through the application and underwriting process.
 Don’t let this concern you, even if you have a disability rating, use tobacco, are a pilot or Special Forces, have a pre-existing health condition, or use cannabis, none of things are automatically going to disqualify you.
 With regards to the disability rating, many retiring service members receive disability ratings from the VA for issues that are relatively minor and of no concern at all to life insurance underwriters.

 Do VA Disabilities Prevent Me From Qualifying?
 Nope.